sonylnagale/kitchen-sink-public/README.md

 * Hit "y" to create your randomly generated Heroku instance name
 * Open a web browser and go to http://localhost:3000

 If you see the home page:
 * do a jig && go to the fridge && have wine and cheese

-Else:
+If you do not see the home page:
 * snagale@livefyre.com || contact cid@livefyre.com

+# STARTING NODE
+* $ cd ~/dev/kitchen-sink/ && npm start

+# STOPING NODE
+* $ ^C